-2.7.2 Purpose and nature of processing personal data
+2.7.3 Purpose and duration of personal data processing

-Domain name services refer to the entering of domain names into the fidomain name register and the administration of the register entries.
-Only service providers i.e. registrars that have made a domain name notification to Traficom can make entries to the domain name register.
+Fi-domain name services refer to the entering of domain names into the fidomain name register and the administration of the register entries, such as updating these.
+Entries can only be made by service providers i.e. registrars who have registered a fi-domain name with Traficom.

-Domain names must be registered in the name of a domain name holder, and registrars must enter the holder's correct, up-to-date and identifying information, and the email address to be used for hearing and for service of notices, into the domain name register.
+Fi-domain names must be registered in the name of a domain name registrant, and registrars must enter the holder's correct, up-to-date and identifying information, and the email address to be used for hearing and notices, into the fi-domain name register.